Vitamin C Tablets and Supplements

-In foods, vitamin C is found principally in fruits and vegetables – some of the best sources are red and green ...Read more peppers, strawberries, papaya, Brussels sprouts, broccoli, mango, pineapple and kiwi fruit.
-However the vitamin C content in these foods can vary considerably depending on how and where they were grown, how long they have been stored, and whether they have been cooked (vitamin C is easily lost in cooking water and also with exposure to air).
+In foods, Vitamin C is found principally in fruits and vegetables – some of the best sources are red and ...Read more green peppers, strawberries, papaya, Brussels sprouts, broccoli, mango, pineapple and kiwi fruit.
+However the content in these foods can vary considerably depending on how and where they were grown, how long they have been stored, and whether they have been cooked (Vitamin C is easily lost in cooking water and also with exposure to air).
 Choose fresh, local and (if possible) organic fruits and vegetables, avoid pre-prepared or pre-chopped ones, and when cooking vegetables, it is better to gently steam or roast them rather than boiling them – and use the water they have been steamed in, for example to make gravy.

 • Collagen production.
-For this reason it can also help with wound healing, preventing skin aging and for maintenance of healthy gums.
+For this reason it can also help with wound healing, preventing skin ageing and for maintenance of healthy gums.

 • Production of neurotransmitters such as dopamine and noradrenaline.

 • Supporting immune function, including production and multiplication of white blood cells.

 • Supporting the function of the adrenal glands – Vitamin C is essential for the manufacture of adrenal steroid hormones such as cortisol.

 • Cardiovascular protection

 • Metabolism of other nutrients in the body such as iron and folic acid